kshaba01/parrot-ar-drone/README.md

 It's good practice to work in an isolated virtual environment
 - Create a virtual env
 - Activate the virtualenv
 - Install opencv-python (needed later on)
+	- in Python 2 use "sudo apt install python-opencv" NB this isnt in the venv"
+ 	- Open a python terminal and check the version
+	 	- import cv2 as cv
+	 	- print cv.__version__ # shoud say 3.2.0

 - Pulled down the repo into the virtualenv git clone https://github.com/kshaba01/parrot-ar-drone.git